Understanding Your Audience: How to Create a Buyer Persona

-When it comes to marketing, the adage the more you know, the more you grow holds an immense amount of merit—especially when it comes to your ideal customers.
-Understanding who you’re trying to target cannot only help you tailor your marketing efforts, but also increase your sales.
-One surefire way to develop a clear understanding of your audience is by creating a buyer persona.
+When it comes to marketing, the adage “the more you know, the more you grow” holds an immense amount of merit.
+This is especially true when it comes to your ideal customers.
+After all, if you don’t understand who exactly you’re selling to, you’ll never know how to promote your business properly.

 How a buyer persona aids your marketing efforts